Living with a long-term condition

 For contact details, contact the Pathfinder Team:

-Alternatively, visit the West Cheshire Local Offer website orcontact the Cheshire West Community Access Team.
+Alternatively, visit the Live Well Cheshire West website or contact the Cheshire West Community Access Team.

 If you have a physical disability or a long-term condition, Adult Social Care and other organisations may be able to signpost you to, or provide you with, services to help you live as independently as possible.
 There are also services available to support someone who may be your Carer.

 For more information, contact the Cheshire West Community Access Team